cfm-miku-en/Revived/README.md

+## about the 2 months with no commit: I have been unable to ship Revived for 2 months due to GitHub flagging my account.
+The new version will be shipped once I can get it lifed
 # Revived Compatibility Layer
 A fork of Revive meant to fix most issues in Revive, and to add some features.
 Wikis in this readme point to LibreVR's, it is not obsolete. (yet)